 In a digital storage solution, you need the option to set permissions, governance, and automation preferences to your folders.
 Folder templates should also include the options to attach these settings to templates so the user doesn’t have to manually set them.

 Rubex by eFileCabinet is a system designed to save you time by handling the redundancy of paperwork using automation and intelligent organization software to allow you more time to work with your clients.
-See Rubex in action by filling out the form below to view a free demo.
+See Rubex in action – click here to view a free demo.